 Whether your camper's goal is improving athletic ability or building friendships and deepening social skills, Extreme Sports Camp has what you need!
-Participants experience sports activities each day that include wake boarding, water skiing, tubing, biking, rock climbing, white water kayaking, ropes challenge course, hiking, and swimming.
-Activities are repeated through the week to build skills, trial opportunities and confidence.
-At our base camp at the Colorado Mountain College – Spring Valley campus, ESC offers supplemental activities in a social environment such as yoga, games, movies, therapeutic drumming and dancing, and music in the park, as well as low-key athletics such as disk golf and field sports.
+Participants experience sports activities each day that include wake boarding, water skiing, tubing, biking, rock climbing, white water kayaking, climbing on a ropes challenge course, hiking, and swimming.
+Activities are repeated throughout the week to build skills and confidence.
+At our base camp at the Colorado Mountain College Spring Valley campus, ESC offers supplemental activities in a social environment such as yoga, games, movies, therapeutic drumming and dancing, and music in the park, as well as low-key athletics such as disk golf and field sports.
 Click HERE to see what parents are saying about ESC.

 We also now offer an adult-specific program lead by a dedicated Adult Team Supervisor.
 This program includes our regular sports plus employment-skills enhancement.
-Depending on the individual's skill level, participants can assist our counseling, logistics and sports instruction staff or they can focus on fully-supported development of discrete job tasks.
-Training is in the outdoor sports and recreation field, in an ASD-friendly environment and fully individualized.
+Depending on the individual's skill level, participants can assist our counseling, logistics and sports instruction staff, or they can focus on fully-supported development of discrete job tasks.
+Training is in the outdoor sports and recreation field in an ASD-friendly environment and is fully individualized.
 Our location on a community college campus facilitates age-appropriate living and working away from family.

 ESC will offer 8 weeks of summer camp for Youth and Adults in 2013:

 Session 1: June 23 – 28